 Kate Hemady, PhD

-I am a systems thinker with interdisciplinary training and expertise in parents, children, and families, and their interactions, development, and contexts.
-My education is in Human Development and Family Studies.
+My education is in Human Development and Family Studies, through which I built interdisciplinary expertise in parents, children, and families, and their interactions, development, and contexts.
 In this field, I earned an M.S. and a Ph.D. from the Pennsylvania State University, studying with preeminent scholars in prevention science, advanced statistics, positive youth development, and family systems.

 I have nearly a decade of experience in evaluating community-implemented family strengthening- and child well-being-focused programs while based at Public Health Management Corporation, in Philadelphia.
 In that role, I served as lead evaluator or PI for multiple federally funded projects, including 1) program evaluations ranging from a randomized controlled trial and rigorous quasi-experimental evaluation to responsive process evaluation and quality improvement, and 2) coalition support rooted in developmental evaluation.
 In these and foundation-funded projects, I worked with dozens of program partners (e.g., CBOs, implementation teams), provided implementation support, and built community partnerships.

-By stewarding the uptake and implementation of evidence-informed or evidence-based practices, I seek to improve outcomes for children and their family members for generational impact that addresses disparities.
+I seek to improve outcomes for children and their family members for generational impact that promotes equity.

 My advocacy and strategic planning work aims to reimagine human service systems that lift up families with holistic support.
 I call Maryland home and have deep generational ties to Baltimore.
 Not far away, Pennsylvania has a special place in my heart, as the place my career started and where my children were born.